KomodoPlatform/NotaryNodes/notarynodes/and1"ヅblubbi/README.md

 We’re  Technic and Crypto enthusiast from Germany, who has already collected experience by running an KMDLabs Node, XMPP Chat Server and handling our own Mining Farm.
-Also some of you knowing us as one of the Admin’s in the Pirate Channel of Germany’s Telegram Group.
+Also some of you knowing us as one of the Admin’s in the Komodo and Pirate Channel of Germany’s Telegram Group.

 * We are convinced that the potential of crypto lies in it’s decentralisation.
 It means specifically (for us) that 64 nodes should be distributed among 64 different node operators.